-Company S Ms. Jillian McGregor Secretary - appointed 31 July 2020 Experience and expertise Ms. McGregor has approximately 20 years' experience as a corpora company secretary of ASX listed companies.
-She has regularly compliance with the Corporations Act 2001 (Cth), ASX listing rules a advised companies and directors on Qualifications Ms. McGregor holds a Bachelor of Laws and Bachelor of Commerce (Merit) from the University of NSW and holds a Graduate Diploma of Applied Corporate Governance from the Governance Institute of Australia Other current roles Other current She is currently the Company Secretary of a number of ASX listed and unlisted companies in the fi Interests in shares and options Ordinary shares in Quickstep Holdings Limited Nil
+Company S Ms. Jillian McGregor Secretary - appointed 31 July 2020 Experience and expertise Ms. McGregor has approximately 20 years' experience as a corporate lawyer and 6 years' e Qualifications Ms. McGregor holds a Bachelor of Laws and Bachelor of Commerce (Merit) from the University of NSW and holds a Graduate Diploma of Applied Corporate Governance from the Governance Institute of Australia Other current roles She is currently the Company Secretary of a number of ASX listed and unlisted companies in the financial services and information technology industries.
+Interests in shares and options Ordinary shares in Quickstep Holdings Limited Nil